xonsh/xonsh/news/exit.rst

 **Changed:**

-* Added two ways of exit to the "Bash to xsh" article.
+* Added exit to the "Bash to xsh" article.

 **Deprecated:**